arunpraba/reactjs.org/src/content/reference/react/useTransition.md

 This is because transitions are non-blocking, but updating an input in response to the change event should happen synchronously.
 If you want to run a transition in response to typing, you have two options:

 1. You can declare two separate state variables: one for the input state (which always updates synchronously), and one that you will update in a transition.
-This lets you control the input using the synchronous state, and pass the transition state variable (which will "lag behind" the input) to the rest of your rendering logic.
+This enables you control the input using the synchronous state, and pass the transition state variable (which will "lag behind" the input) to the rest of your rendering logic.
 2. Alternatively, you can have one state variable, and add [`useDeferredValue`](/reference/react/useDeferredValue) which will "lag behind" the real value.
 It will trigger non-blocking re-renders to "catch up" with the new value automatically.

 ---